jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 Technically, yes, it is.
 And we will see that Singleton’s mechanism uses a static method and static attribute, but Singleton is different, since it is an instance.

-Static methods are great for [Pure Functions](https://en.wikipedia.org/wiki/Pure_function), such mathematical operations.
-They are a core concept to [Functional Programming](https://en.wikipedia.org/wiki/Functional_programming).
+Static methods are great for [Pure Functions](https://en.wikipedia.org/wiki/Pure_function), such as mathematical operations.
+They are a core concept in [Functional Programming](https://en.wikipedia.org/wiki/Functional_programming).

 But objects object instances are first class citizens in OO languages.
 They can do things that static methods can’t do or can’t do as easily.
 They can be passed as arguments.
 They are more flexible.
 Since Singleton is an object instance, it can do things that static methods may not be able to do.

+# Unit Testing Concerns
+Singleton is one instance ... everywhere.
+It's often embedded deep within the code, often within a statement.
+These attributes can create unit testing concerns.

+Singleton acquisition occurs via a static method, which is difficult to replace with a [Test Doubles](https://jhumelsine.github.io/2024/07/02/test-doubles.html).
+And if you're not able to inject a dedicated Test Double for each unit test, you'll end up acquiring the Singleton instance, which is often associated with an external dependency.
+This alone makes unit testing inefficient, but once a Singleton, always a Singleton.
+There will be one instance that all of your unit test cases may be accessing at the same time.
+The exeuction of one test might update the Singleton instance such that it affects the behavior of other unit test cases making them [flaky](https://jhumelsine.github.io/2025/04/14/humble-object.html#flaky-tests).

+Mockito 3.4.0 provided the ability to inject Test Double behaviors into static methods without having to touch the implementation as described in this Mockito Static Method Tutorial.
+Even though Mockito provided this ability, the tutorial adds this [caveat](https://www.baeldung.com/mockito-mock-static-methods#a-quick-word-on-testing-static-methods):
+>Generally speaking, some might say that when writing clean object-orientated code, we shouldn’t need to mock static classes. __This could typically hint at a design issue or code smell in our application.__
+>
+>Why?
+First, a class depending on a static method has tight coupling, and second, it nearly always leads to code that is difficult to test.
+Ideally, a class should not be responsible for obtaining its dependencies, and if possible, they should be externally injected.
+>
+>__So, it’s always worth investigating if we can refactor our code to make it more testable.__ Of course, this is not always possible, and sometimes we need to mock static methods.

 I worked on a project that used [MongoDB](https://en.wikipedia.org/wiki/MongoDB).
 Long before I joined the project, they had created static methods for each operation as wrappers around Mongo details.
 It was a type of [Façade](https://jhumelsine.github.io/2023/10/03/facade-design-pattern.html).
-While I appreciated not having to dive into Mongo details, it was a bit cumbersome to create and initialize [Test Doubles](https://jhumelsine.github.io/2024/07/02/test-doubles.html) for these static methods.
+While I appreciated not having to dive into Mongo details, it was a bit cumbersome to create and initialize Test Doubles for these static methods.
 Fortunately newer versions of [Mockito](https://site.mockito.org/) provide static method mocking.
 While it works, it’s not the most elegant mechanism I’ve seen, as I pointed out in [Mocking Frameworks](https://jhumelsine.github.io/2025/03/24/legacy-code.html#mocking-frameworks).
+The Static Method support in Mockito allowed me to inject Test Doubles and avoid the other issues listed above.

 # Singleton Implementation
 The Singleton implementation appears simple, which is one of its issues.